-I hate the term platform in technology writing.
-Writers use the word in a vague hand-waving way to refer to a piece of hardware or software, or both or something that is neither.
+Platform is a bad word to use in technology writing.
+That’s because the word in a vague hand-waving way to refer to a piece of hardware or software, or both or something that is neither.

-Like ‘thing’ the word comes in useful when the writer means to avoid precision.
+Like ‘thing’ the word comes in useful when the writer wants to avoid precision.
+It is often ambiguous.

 Platform is also used as padding to make the subject sound more important.
 For example, there are writers who think “the Windows platform” somehow trumps “the Windows operating system” or even plain old “Windows”.